Flow Cytometry Unit

 Multi-Omics

 The BD Rhapsody Express enables single cell capture for analysis of genomic and proteomic information.
 BD offers a range of different options for murine and human multi-omics analysis, including targeted mRNA expression analysis, whole transcriptome analysis, surface protein expression analysis (using the BD AbSeq technology), TCR/BCR sequencing, and nuclei sequencing.
-Additional equipment needed to perform library preparation following single cell capture is also available at the FCU.
-If you are interested in setting up your own single cell multi-omics experiment, please contact the FCU at an early stage so we can help you maximize your results while minimizing your investment.
+This latest version enables users to simultaneous run single-cell capture of 8 individual samples.
+Additional equipment needed to perform library preparation following single cell capture is also available at the Flow Cytometry Unit.
+If you are interested in setting up your own single cell multi-omics experiment, please contact the Flow Cytometry Unit at an early stage so we can help you maximize your results while minimizing your investment.

 Analysis